gcangussu/pannelum-decoding-bug/README.md

 See [mpetroff/pannellum#611](https://github.com/mpetroff/pannellum/issues/611)

 # How to run

+In the repository folder, do one of the following.

 ## With [serve](https://www.npmjs.com/package/serve)
-In the repository folder run
 ```
 npx serve
 ```